 Peter Suciu takes a look at a wide array of Star Wars weapons — guns like Han Solo’s (in)famous blaster and more.

-The “final” film in the Star Wars saga is about to arrive this month, concluding the sequel trilogy, and its cultural impact of the films can’t be understated.
+The “final” film in the Star Wars saga, The Rise of Skywalker, came out last December, concluding the sequel trilogy.
+The cultural impact of these films can’t be understated.
 Perhaps one of the things that made Star Wars so accessible was in its approach to science fiction.

 Guns of Star Wars